 Shirin Ebadi was awarded the Nobel Prize for Peace in 2003 for her efforts to promote democracy and human rights in Iran.
 One of the first women judges in Iran, Ebadi was demoted to court clerk because women were deemed unsuitable to serve as jurists when the Islamic Republic came to power.
 After distributing evidence of government responsibility for the 1999 murders of dissident University of Tehran students, she was convicted of “disturbing public opinion” and imprisoned.
 In 2009 Ebadi went into exile in the UK, where she has continued to agitate for reform of the Iranian regime’s abuse of the human rights of women and children.

 Farzaneh Ghareh-Hassanlou was arrested at home on November 4, 2022 together with her husband Hamid Ghareh-Hassanlou following their participation the 40th-day commemoration of the death of protestor Hadis Najafi.
 The Ghareh-Hassanlous have been falsely convicted of involvement in the killing of a state backed paramilitary forces member following the observance.
-Farzaneh was forcibly coerced into making a video accusation against her husband, who has been sentenced to death.
+Farzaneh was forcibly coerced into making a video accusation against her husband, who was sentenced to death.
 Farzaneh received a sentence of 25 years.
-Farzaneh attempted to recant afterward without success.The couple are well known professionally and for their for their charitable activities, and physicians around the world are protesting Hamid’s death sentence.
+Farzaneh attempted to recant afterward without success.
+The couple are well known professionally and for their for their charitable activities, and physicians around the world protested Hamid’s death sentence.
+In 2023 he was re-sentenced to 15 years; Farzaneh was re-sentenced to 5 years.
+Both have been repeatedly denied needed medical treatment.
 There are a number of photos of the couple circulating that given the circumstances are terribly saddening.
 They are clearly very affectionate toward each other.
 The couple has two children, a son, 20 and a daughter, 10.
 Their daughter witnessed her parents’ arrest.

 Nasrin Sotudeh is a human rights lawyer.
 She has been imprisoned on and off since 2010 for the crime of defending human rights activists in Iran and her ability to practice law and to leave the country was suspended.
 She is currently on medical furlough following a hunger strike.
 She has remained outspoken about abuses prisoners suffer and the use of heinous judicial punishments to silence criticism of the corrupt regime.
 She has been recognized with numerous awards, the Sakharov Prize for Freedom of Thought by the EU Parliament in 2011 and in November 2022, the Robert Badinter Public Grand Prix for her condemnation of the death penalty.